 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-IHG Rewards Club Premier credit card
+IHG Rewards Club Premier credit card (Expired)

-Marriott Rewards Premier Plus credit card
+Marriott Bonvoy Boundless credit card

-Stays at Marriott Hotels can cost as little as 10,000 per night, though that is rare.
-The average is closer to 30,000 per night.
-But that means you could score as many as 10 free nights right off the bat with the bonus points the Marriott Rewards Premier Plus offers.
+Stays at Marriott Hotels can cost as little as 7,500 per night.
+That means you can earn 10 free nights at a Category 1 hotel with the signup bonus plus the 15 elite night credits.
 Points collected per dollar spent is lower than the IHG Premier card, though, so rewards won’t stack up as fast unless you aren’t using either card for hotel stays very often.

-If you stay at hotels fairly infrequently and your normal spending is spread in categories across the board, the Marriott Premier card might offer the best return on investment.
-It offers more points per dollar spent in all categories other than Marriott stays and the potential for a few more free nights the first year.
+If you stay at hotels fairly infrequently and your normal spending is spread in categories across the board, the Marriott card might offer the best return on investment.
+It offers more points per dollar spent in all categories other than Marriott stays and the potential for more free nights the first year.

 However, if you do a significant amount of spending at hotels, the IHG Premier card offers far more bang for the buck.
 Plus there’s that Global Entry credit.

 In short, where to redeem the IHG® Rewards Club Premier Credit Card versus Marriott Bonvoy free night award depends on you.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.